makinacorpus/php-calista/README.md

 # Calista - Backend agnostic API for building user interface or data exports

-Complete API for building entity lists using configuration without bare minimal code, i.e. the datasource for integrating with various data providers.
+Complete API for building entity lists using configuration without writing boilerplate code, necessiting the bare minimum code, i.e. the datasource for integrating with various data providers.

-In other purpose, this is a backend-independent object list display that is architectured to provide:
+In other words, this is a backend-independent dynamic and configuration based object list streamer and renderer that may help you with those use case:

  *  a way to execute datasources using a user query and fetch items;
  *  a way to provide administration or front-end object listings;
- *  a way to provide data export (CSV, Excel, Rest...).
+ *  a way to provide data export (CSV, Excel, Rest...);
+ *  and probably more.

 # Documentation